 What can you listen to in Sony 360 Reality Audio?

-When Sony 360 Reality Audio arrives this autumn, you’ll be able to stream over 1000 tracks in the format, including tunes from Mark Ronson, Pharrell Williams, Billy Joel and Jeff Beck.
+At present, you can stream over 1000 tracks in the format, including tunes from Mark Ronson, Pharrell Williams, Billy Joel and Jeff Beck.

 Sony’s promising more tracks will be added via major record labels, plus over 100 songs recorded from live concerts, including the likes of CHARLI XCX and Kodaline.

-Which products support Sony 360 Reality Audio?
+Which speakers and headphones support Sony 360 Reality Audio?

 The key to experiencing 360 Reality Audio in hardware, is that each product will need to have Sony’s custom decoder built-in.
 Sony has confirmed that it’s looking to make the new sound format available across a number of Alexa-enabled devices and those that support Chromecast built-in.